How to Make Cultured Buttermilk

 Is cultured buttermilk the same as real buttermilk?

-Real buttermilk is the liquid poured out after making sweet cream butter.
+Traditional buttermilk is the liquid poured out in the butter-making process.
 This is a thin, almost watery type liquid.
 Cultured buttermilk is much more thick with a tangier flavor.

 How long will cultured buttermilk last?